achow101/build-old-bitcoin/README.md

 # Building Old Bitcoin Core Releases

-Some docs for building old Bitcoin Core releases and using them on your modern computer.
+Some docs for building old Bitcoin Core releases and using them on your modern Linux computer.

 Current as of March 2022

+Note Linux build instructions only.

 ## Method